sez11a/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

        For Liferay DXP 7.1 and 7.2, instead navigate to *Site* → *Site Builder* → *Page Fragments* under the Product Menu to get to the *Fragments* page.
     ```

 Great!
-You successfully deployed a Fragment Collection created with the Fragments Toolkit.
+You successfully deployed a Fragment Collection.

 ## Collection Format Overview

 Fragment Collections use this project structure:

-* `collection.json`: a text file which describes your Collection.
+* `collection.json`: a text file that describes the Collection.

     ```json
     {